By Viktor Chong

 As the saying goes, the grass is always greener on the other side.
 Foreigners are willing to put miles behind them to escape the winter while Malaysians gripe about the perpetual summer others say we take for granted.
-But we can all agree that the weather should be whatever we like, although the act of controlling it is well above our ability.
+But we can all agree that it would be all so convenient if the weather conforms to our desires, although this is purely in the realm of fiction.

 Here is one opportunity for you to go planet-friendly and, at the same time, skip those unnecessary early afternoon siestas.
 And now with the pandemic in full bloom, people are spending more time at home, so there really is no excuse not to make our dwelling a more comfortable place.
 So how do we go about it?

-As a general rule, white paint naturally acts as a good heat reflector while the darker colours make for a better heat absorber.
+The general rule is that light coloured paint acts as a good heat reflector while the darker colours make for a better heat absorber.
 If your colour preference compels you to choose a dark shade, then it would be prudent to invest in heat-reflective paint.

 Windows and blinds